erudinsky/Azure-Bicep-Workshop/Workshop/1-RBAC-as-code.md

 ## Task 2: create and assign custom roles to security groups

 Switch to your terminal (PS, CMD, shell) and change your directory to `./templates/1-rbac`.
-This folder contains main template that has references to modules (modules are located in `modules` folder, in this lab we only use `roles.bicep` module) and custom role definitions `roles` folder that we need (like you can see below):
+This folder contains main template that has references to module `roles.bicep` and custom role definitions `roles` with three json roles.
+There is also `parameters.json` file that should be use to specify all required parameters.

 ```bash